 Step 1.
-Create a project in Premiere Pro, and import the video to it.
-Then drag the video onto the timeline to start editing.
+Create a project in Premiere Pro, and import the video.
+Then drag the video to the timeline.

 Step 2.
-To rotate the video, you need to select the video on the timeline.
-Go to the "Effect Controls" tab, and find "Rotation", then drag your mouse on the tilting parameter to change the direction of the video.
-To avoid black borders after rotating, you can scale the video to fill the full screen.
+To rotate the video, select the video on the timeline.
+Go to the "Effect Controls" tab, and find "Rotation", then drag your mouse on the tilting parameter to change the direction of the video. if there is any annoying black borders showing after rotation, you can scale the video to fill the full screen